tracking-exposed/experiments-data/silver/README.md

 Using the command: `STARTDAY="2017-10-08" ENDDAY="2017-10-24" DEBUG=* node mongo-scripts/silver.js`

   * This has produced the file **fbtrex-data-1.json(.zip)** which is the one you should use for your analysis, contains all the improvement described above.
-  * a list of all the posts, ordered by first appearence (publicationTime), and their appearence map, their text display, is in **post-publication-0.json(.zip)**
+  * a list of all the posts, ordered by first appearence (publicationTime), and their appearence map, their text display, is in **post-publication-1.json(.zip)**

-# Sample
+# Data Format Sample

-They are all collections, here is explained the internal format
+All the .json files contains a list of object, below is reported one of the object, in order to highlight the relationship between the three files.

 ### fbtrex-data-1.json

-every object represent an impression, there are 57686 impressions collected from 9 different profiles following 45 sources
+every object represent an **impression**, there are 57686 impressions collected from 9 different profiles following 45 sources

 ```
   {